decor

 The reason why I loved Granola is that this AI note-taking app does not use meeting bots to transcribe calls.
 Essentially, it means that it only listens to your device’s audio, and no bots join your meeting.

 The meeting transcript is very simple, as you can see.
 Granola transcribes meetings in real time.
 That said, you only need to hit the button to see the live transcript.
+The transcript looks similar to Krisp, but Granola feels more basic and offers fewer options to work with the transcription.

 Once someone else starts to talk, speaker recognition is turned on, and it will organize transcripts accordingly.
 However, there is no advanced speaker identification, and the real-time transcription will identify speakers as Speaker A, Speaker B, and so on.